Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

+Interference can also be mitigated by jointly optimizing the transmitted power of \acp{AP} and the channel allocation policies~\cite{zhao2019joint}.
+A Q-learning model maximizes throughput in dense \acp{WLAN}.
+The model is trained through a learning process of reduced total iterations driven by an event-triggered mechanism.
+Whenever the network status changes due to the mobility of users, the learning process is called again to optimize power and channel allocation policies.
+Results are derived based on the deployment of \num{15} \acp{AP}, where a \SI{16}{\percent} throughput improvement is obtained in comparison to \ac{SoA} power and channel allocation mechanisms.

-Lastly, a completely different approach to achieve \ac{SR} is taken in \cite{nguyen2016enhancing} by considering the use of directional transmissions.
-In this paper, the selection of the antenna orientation is tackled as a non-stationary \ac{MAB} problem.
-The authors implement the system using \ac{SDR} \acp{WARP} showing its correct operation, as well as that their solution is resilient to co-channel interference.
+Lastly, a completely different approach to achieve \ac{SR} with directional transmissions is taken by \textcite{nguyen2016enhancing}.
+The selection of the antenna orientation is tackled as a non-stationary \ac{MAB} problem.
+Results from an \ac{SDR} implementation show the correct operation and resilience to co-channel interference.